-Event Declared Year Date FEMA Area Effects Local Effects Hazard Source Disaster Public Surrounding Occurring in Allenstown Category Severe Storms DR- 2006 May Assistance Allenstown Valley Hill Road sustained damage.
-Indirect peak discharge measurements on stream gages on the Suncook River at Short Falls Road were 14,100 ft3, which was determined to be greater than 100-year mobile home causing it to partially collapse.
+Event Declared Year Date FEMA Area Effects Local Effects Hazard Source Disaster Public Surrounding Occurring in Allenstown Category Severe Storms DR- 2006 May Indirect peak discharge measurements on stream gages on the Suncook River at Short Falls Road were 14,100 ft3, which was determined to be mobile home causing it to partially collapse.
 The AEOC was finally closed on April 21, 2007.
 The following roadways were closed as a result of flooding: Route 28, Mount Delight Road, Jill-Erik Road, Riverside Drive, part of Albin Avenue, and Jasper Drive.
 Roadway damaged occurred on River Road, Deerfield Road, Mount Delight Road, Jill-Erik Road, Riverside Drive, and Granite Street near the Highway Department.
 The Ferry Street Boat Landing sustained damage as well.
 The area around the boat landing sustained erosion damage.
-Allenstown and Flooding - Mother's Day Flood May 2006 2300 12-23 caused by severe storms impacted seven counties including Merrimack and Hillsborough Counties.
+Allenstown received Flood, Allenstown severe Storms and Flooding - Mother's Day Flood May 2006 1043 2006 12-23 caused by severe storms impacted seven counties including Merrimack and Hillsborough Counties.
 The USGS recorded the highest flows on record for several rivers including the Contoocook River in Davisville village, Soucook in Concord, and Piscataquog in Goffstown.
 North in adjacent Epsom, the Suncook River Avulsion occurred at Bear Island and the nearby excavation area.
-There were nine bridges / culverts washed out as well as dams breached.
-Epsom sustained \$33,727 in FEMA Public Assistance funding for roads and bridges, recreational areas, and protective measures, for structures including culverts, ditches and roads (washouts).
+There were nine bridges / culverts washed out as well as dams breached. \$33,727 in FEMA Public Assistance funding for roads and bridges, recreational areas, and protective measures, for structures including culverts, ditches and roads (washouts).
 Emergency responders activated the EOC during the Mother's Day Flood in May 2006.
 Mandatory evacuations were executed in vulnerable areas of Town.
 All Departments were on emergency footing.
 The Town and its residents received significant Public Assistance (PA) grant funds and Individual Assistance (IA) grant funds.
-River, Wind, Tropical, Storms, Debris, Erosion, Landslide, Aging Infrastructu Hazard Mitigation Committee, FEMA, USGS, CNHRPC, Epsom Hazard
+River, Wind, Tropical, Storms, Debris, Erosion, Landslide, Aging Hazard Mitigation Committee, FEMA, USGS, CNHRPC, Epsom Hazard

-Event Declared Year Date Area Effects Local Effects Hazard Source Disaster Public Surrounding Occurring in Allenstown Category Severe Storms and Flooding - Columbus Day Flood Oct 2005 1610 2005 Oct 7- 18 \$1,685 dam failure.
+Event Declared Year Date Area Effects Local Effects Hazard Source Disaster Public Surrounding Occurring in Allenstown Category Severe Storms and Flooding - Columbus Day Flood Oct 2005 1610 2005 Oct 7- 18 \$1,685 caused by severe storms impacted five counties, including Merrimack and Hillsborough.
+Alstead experienced several fatalities as the result of dam failure.
 During October 7-18, 2005, the State of NH experienced two major rainfall events.
 Allenstown received \$1,685 in FEMA Public Assistance funding for protective measures The Columbus Day Flood in October 2005 was not a significant event in Allenstown.
 The EOC was not activated.
 The Suncook River reached action state, but no damage was done.
-The USGS Suncook River Stream Gage in North Chichester does not retain data sooner than River, Wind, Tropical, Storms, Debris, Erosion, Allenstown Hazard Mitigation Committee, FEMA, CNHRPC Regional Thunder- storms and Lightning Jun 2005 No 2005 12- Jun outages, and heavy downfalls.
-The lightning would have been especially noticeable from the higher elevations and the Oak Lightning, Severe Winds Allenstown Hazard Mitigation Committee, CNHRPC, Area Hazard Mitigation Committees
+The USGS Suncook River Stream Gage in North Chichester does not retain data sooner than River, Wind, Tropical, Storms, Debris, Erosion, Allenstown Hazard Mitigation Committee, FEMA, CNHRPC Regional Thunder- storms and Lightning Jun 2005 No 2005 12- Jun N/A outages, and heavy downfalls.
+The lightning would have been especially noticeable from the higher elevations and the Oak Severe Winds Allenstown Hazard Mitigation Committee, CNHRPC, Area Hazard Mitigation Committees